Privacy Policy

 - Device, network, and usage data, including IP address, approximate geolocation inferred from network metadata, browser or operating system information, diagnostic logs, error traces, webhook payload metadata, routing data, security events, and product interaction telemetry.

-- Support, feedback, and operational communications, including inquiries, support tickets, product feedback, survey-style submissions, complaint records, and follow-up correspondence.
+- Support, feedback, and operational communications, including inquiries, support tickets, product feedback, survey-style submissions, complaint records, follow-up correspondence, service communication preferences, and records of onboarding, support, billing, trial, or outage-related notices sent through approved channels, including WhatsApp where enabled by the user.

 - Sensitive or special-category information, only to the extent that such information is embedded in customer communications, imported customer records, or support materials that a customer or user elects to process through the Service.
 We do not intentionally require special-category or sensitive personal data for the ordinary consumer-facing operation of the Service and ask customers not to use the Service for regulated or high-risk processing unless they have independently determined the Service is appropriate and lawful for that use case.